pydantic/pydantic/docs/concepts/models.md

     m = Boo(int=123)
     ```
     An error occurs since the field  `int` is set to a default value of `None` and has the exact same name as its type, so both are interpreted to be `None`.
-As such, `123` is not considered to be a valid value for the field `int`.

 ## Rebuild model schema